privacygmail cleanupemail security

 MailMop's protection:

-• Clear browser data to delete completely
+• Clear your browser data and it's gone

-• Account deletion removes auth data only
+• Account deletion removes only auth data

 Privacy Regulations and Compliance